 There are dozens of different amaryllis varieties, and the choice really depends on the flower color that most appeals to you.
 Some recommended varieties include:

 - 'Samba': This variety has large red ruffled blooms with white markings.

-- 'Apple Blossom': This popular variety has blooms that mix pink and white, with green throats.
+- 'Apple Blossom': This popular variety has blooms that has mixed pink and white with green throats.

-- 'Summertime': This plant has large 7-inch blooms in a unique watermelon pink to dark rose hue, with greenish centers.
+- 'Summertime': This plant has large seven inch blooms in a unique watermelon pink to dark rose hue with greenish centers.